The Harriet on Riley Park

 This application is estimated to be a “1B” engagement rating on the Outreach Assessment Matrix from the City of Calgary requiring 4-6 outreach tools.

-This application is utilizing eight Outreach Tools & Tactics to engage with stakeholders:
+This application is utilizing nine of the Outreach Tools & Tactics to engage with stakeholders:

 - This webpage for online engagement – EngageHarriet.com

-(to neighbours within 2 blocks surrounding the site) - HSCA Planning Committee presentations
+(to 1,000+ neighbours, see map to the right) - HSCA Planning Committee presentations

 - Email feedback form (below)